 Homemade Hot Cocoa Mix for Gifts

-The best part about this instant hot chocolate is that it makes a GREAT homemade gift.
+The best part is that it makes a GREAT last minute homemade gift.
 Not to be cheap, but it costs less than a dollar to make up a hot cocoa mix gift jar.
 When you start adding up teachers, neighbors, and extended family, the savings is welcomed!

-Use 8oz mason jars like these topped with scraps of red fabric for Christmas gifts.
+- Use 8oz mason jars like these topped with scraps of red fabric for holiday gifts.
 Add a gift tag with instructions and voila!
 Beautiful gift!

 - Crock Pot Hot Chocolate

 Homemade hot chocolate is the perfect treat for a winter night!
 Make it in single servings or a big batch to give as gifts.
 Better than Alton Brown’s hot chocolate, you’ll love this recipe.
 Pair it with candy cane cookies and you’ve got the holidays in your lap!

 - Category: Beverage